1. When can you be declared bankrupt in Italy?

-Under art.
-1 (bankruptcy law) entrepreneurs who demonstrate the joint possession of the following requirements are not subject to bankruptcy proceeding and to the pre-bankruptcy composition:
+Under Article 1 (bankruptcy law) entrepreneurs who demonstrate the joint possession of the following requirements are not subject to bankruptcy proceeding and to the pre-bankruptcy composition:

-a) having had, in the three years prior to the filing date of the bankruptcy application, a net equity with a total annual amount not exceeding three hundred thousand euro;
+- having had, in the three years prior to the filing date of the bankruptcy application, a net equity with a total annual amount not exceeding 300,000 EUR;

-b) having realized in each of the three years prior to the filing date of the bankruptcy application gross revenues for a total amount not exceeding two hundred thousand euros;
+- having realised, in each of the three years prior to the filing date of the bankruptcy application, gross revenues for a total amount not exceeding 200,000 EUR;

-c) having an amount of debts, even if not expired, of not more than five hundred thousand euros.
+- having an amount of debts, even if not expired, of not more than 500,000 EUR.

 The pre-requisite for a declaration of bankruptcy is the state of insolvency, as a pathological condition of the company for which the entrepreneur is no longer able to meet his obligations on a regular basis.

-2. How long does it take to process a petition for bankruptcy?
+2. How long does it take to process a petition for bankruptcy in Italy?

 Between the date of the notification of the convocation and that of the hearing, a period of not less than 15 days must elapse.

-3. What can you do if you disagree with the bankruptcy order by the Court?
+3. What can you do if you disagree with the bankruptcy order by the Italian court?

-4. What happens if you are declared bankrupt?
+4. What happens if you are declared bankrupt in Italy?